-Community Health Workers is an umbrella term describing people who provide services to members of the community with a goal of helping them improve their health.
+Community Health Workers (CHW) is an umbrella term describing people who provide services to members of the community with a goal of helping them improve their health.
+There are many different job titles associated with the umbrella term, such as lay health worker, community resource coordinator, care coordinator, navigator or SASH coordinator.
+It also includes titles that involve special training or knowledge in a particular area, like peer recovery specialists.
 CHWs may work for pay or volunteer through a local agency, organization or health care system.
 CHWs often share ethnicity, language, socioeconomic status, values and life experiences with the community members they serve.
 CHWs and the kinds of services they provide can also be as different as the communities they serve.

 In 2018, the Department of Health was awarded a five-year Centers for Disease Control and Prevention (CDC) grant to focus on strategies and partnerships to help prevent and manage heart disease and diabetes in Vermont.
 Due to the growing body of evidence demonstrating the effectiveness of the Community Health Workers in addressing chronic conditions, this grant includes strategies in support of the development of a statewide CHW infrastructure.